 The processing of semi-precious stones is not limited only to the Mosaico Russo (Russian Mosaic), but also embraces what is called “from full process”, typical of those precious stones, semi-precious stones and precious marbles which are usually treated directly from the rough block, such as the Aquamarine, the Ruby-Zoisite, the Rock Crystal, the colored Quartz, the Black Obsidian, but also the Black Belgium Marble, the Breche de Vendome, the Yellow Siena Marble, the Portoro and the diffrerent kinds of Onyx.

 The home jewels of the Baldi collections are also distinguished by similar products or copies thanks to the meticulous chisel details.
 The Baldi artisans specialized in the technique of goldsmithing, build their own tools in order to work with high quality skills and extreme precision, decorate, enhance, highlight or shade the shapes that bronzes take on after the lost wax casting.
 Thanks to the chisel the already splendid materials such as the bronze, reach preciousness of decoration and relief, worthy of being equated with works of high goldsmith’s art.
 Not by chance the verb “cesellare” (chiseling) is commonly used to describe precision and refined beauty.
-This process expresses its maximum potential with bronze.

 The bronze details are all made using the lost-wax casting technique.
 From the artistic point of view this fell into disuse in the West during the medieval period, but the advent of the Florentine Renaissance, thanks to its irrepressible desire to recover the classical heritage, favored its recovery.
 Baldi is one of the very rare Italian realities that carries out the forms in bronze following this procedure, working with respect for the Florentine artistic tradition.